Making the case for open-access law texts

 Dr. Samuel Beswick

-Earlier this year, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
+In spring of 2022, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
 This is part five in a six-part series recognizing teaching faculty at UBC.

 In 2020, months into teaching tort law at the Peter A. Allard School of Law, Assistant Professor Samuel Beswick was struck by inspiration.
 With new judgments being decided every day and freely accessible online, he wanted to break away from the commercially published casebook model and bring the law to his students in an open educational medium.